programming

 6. Know where their individual values are in conflict with Pi Phi values and make conscious decisions about how to resolve that conflict

-Leading with Values® Today
+Leading with Values Today

 Living with Values would soon be transformed into what it is known as today, Leading with Values®.
 The launch of Leading with Values in 2003 included focused efforts on organizational knowledge, good citizenship, intellectual development and leadership development.
 At its beginning, it was a four-year program that’s two key components were the New Member Program and Pi Phi for Life.

-It wasn’t until a revamp in 2009 that the LWV seminars began to look like what is presented today.
+It wasn’t until a revamp in 2009 that the Leading with Values seminars began to look like what is presented today.
 Leading with Values seminars offer collegians a way to regularly engage in conversations pertinent to the development of collegians personally, intellectually, professionally, as leaders and as dedicated members of their communities.
 The intent is for collegians to see the connection between Pi Phi's core values, Leading with Values seminars and real-life scenarios.

 • More informed on the threats and consequences associated with risky behaviors.